Chirality distributions inside baryons in ${\rm QCD_2}$: Discussion

-One may wonder whether our results obtained in $QCD_2$ are relevant in the real $(3+1)$ dimensional world.
-Indeed, the relation (\ref{vec_ax}) between the axial and vector currents that locks the axial current to the vector charge, and much of the derivations in Section \ref{sec:results} linking the matrix element of the axial current to the topology of the baryon, are specific to $(1+1)$ dimensional theory.
+0.3cm One may wonder whether our results obtained in QCD$_2$ are relevant in the real $(3+1)$-dimensional world.
+The potential relevance of these results for spin physics follows from the operator product expansion (OPE) \eqref{eq:OPEg1} that relates the hadronic tensor in polarized DIS to the expectation value of the axial current.
+However, the relation (\ref{vec_ax}) between the axial and vector currents that locks the axial current to the vector charge, and many of the derivations in Section \ref{sec:results} linking the matrix element of the axial current to the topology of the baryon, are specific to $(1+1)$-dimensional theory.
 Nevertheless, we believe that our results may be relevant for the real QCD, for the following reasons.
-First, the chiral anomaly in $(3+1)$ dimensions still links the UV and IR regions (see equations (\ref{aIR}) and (\ref{aUV})), and the corresponding anomaly matching is still valid.
+First, in (3+1) dimensions, there is also a linking of the UV and IR regions, through the chiral anomaly, with a corresponding anomaly matching; this is reminiscent of the anomaly matching in eqs. (\ref{aIR}) and (\ref{aUV}).
 Because of this, the polarized structure functions, even at large momentum transfer, are sensitive to the IR description of the hadron, and thus to its topology.
-Second, at high energies the transverse and longitudinal degrees of freedom factorize, so our $(1+1)$ dimensional treatment may be more relevant for high energy interactions in the $(3+1)$ dimensional world than naively expected.
-0.3cm One of the big differences between $QCD_2$ and $QCD_4$ is the absence of dynamical gluons in $QCD_2$.
-In the real $(3+1)$ dimensional QCD, the dynamical gluons are known to contribute to the polarized structure functions via the chiral anomaly.
-How would the topological structure of the baryon affect the gluon distributions in $QCD_4$?
+Second, at high energies the transverse and longitudinal degrees of freedom factorize, so our $(1+1)$-dimensional treatment may be more relevant for high-energy interactions in the $(3+1)$-dimensional world than naively expected.
+0.3cm One of the big differences between QCD$_2$ and QCD$_4$ is the absence of dynamical gluons in QCD$_2$.
+In the real $(3+1)$-dimensional QCD, the dynamical gluons are known to contribute to the polarized structure functions via the chiral anomaly \cite{Adler:1969gk,Bell:1969ts} that links the short and large distances \cite{Dolgov:1971ri}.
+As a result, the matrix element of the axial current measured in DIS becomes sensitive to the large distance, nonperturbative hadron structure \cite{Jaffe:1989jz,Hatsuda:1988jv,Efremov:1989sn,Shore:1990zu,Tarasov:2020cwl,Tarasov:2021yll}.
+How would the topological structure of the baryon affect the gluon distributions in QCD$_4$?
 One possible mechanism is offered by the presence of ``baryon junctions" in the wave functions of the baryons that are required by the gauge invariance \cite{Rossi:1977cy}.
-These junctions have been found to provide an efficient non-perturbative mechamisn for baryon stopping \cite{Kharzeev:1996sq}, but their implications for the polarized gluon distributions were never studied.
+These junctions have been found to provide an efficient non-perturbative mechanism for baryon stopping \cite{Kharzeev:1996sq}, but their implications for the polarized gluon distributions were never studied.